smansoft/spring-login/README.md

 		This tool is used by bellow examples/templates;

 	- scripts
-		scripts for creating/init/drop of database
+		scripts for creating/init/drop of databases/users;

 	- sl-jsp-hib-ehc2 (Spring Login)
 		JSP